boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 * **channel identifer**:
    A unique identifier for a zkChannel.
 * **closing state**:
-   A closing state contains a channel identifier (`cid`), close flag (`close`), revocation lock (`rev_lock`), customer balance (`bal_cust`), and merchant balance (`bal_merch`).
+   A closing state contains a channel identifier (`cid`), close flag (`close`), revocation lock (`revocation_lock`), customer balance (`customer_balance`), and merchant balance (`merchant_balance`).
 The merchant's blind signature over the closing state is what allows the customer to post the final balances to the smart contract during a unilateral customer close.
 The revocation lock provides a mechanism for the merchant to dispute revoked closing states posted by the customer.
 * **customer**:
    A _customer_ is a user who opens a zkChannel with a merchant.
 The customer has a complete view of the channel state and can initiate private payments to the given merchant over their zkChannel.
 The customer trusts the merchant to provide a requested good or service, but does not trust the merchant with their payment history.
 The customer's anonymity set for payments is the set of users with whom a given merchant has an open channel.
 Customers are the 'spokes' in the zkChannel 'hub and spoke' network topology.
 *  **timeout period**: